 American, Arizona, ASU, Case, Cincinnati, Cleveland-Marshall, Colorado, CUA, Denver, George Mason, Georgetown, GW Law, Harvard, Howard, Maryland, Michigan, Ohio State, UNC, UVA

 Summer associate profile:

-Squire Patton Boggs is looking for summer associates with outstanding academic credentials, excellent communication skills, common sense, creativity, a strong work ethic and an ability to cultivate long-term relationships with our clients and colleagues.
+We seek outstanding academic credentials, excellent communication skills, common sense, creativity, a strong work ethic and an ability to cultivate long-term relationships with our clients and colleagues.

 Summer program components:

 A range of valuable experiences structured around three global themes:

 Commercial: Work side by side with our partners, attending depositions, hearings, deal negotiations and trials.
 In addition, you will cover legal writing and research, public speaking, negotiations and advocacy techniques.

 Connected: Attend practice group meetings and associate training programs to build your network of contacts within the business.